chuynh18/itunes-backup-renamer/README.md

 1. Your files are now sitting inside the `files` directory.

 ## Motivation
-There are a ton of trialware and shareware apps (that look a whole lot friendlier and more polished!) that will help you recover files from your iOS device.
+There are a ton of trialware and shareware apps (that look a whole lot friendlier and more polished, to be fair!) that will help you recover files from your iOS device.
 However, they are often limited in their capabilities until you pony up the $20 or $30 to fully unlock all their features.
 I did not want to pay $20 or $30.

 ## What does it do?